Nacho Flavor Tortilla Chips (1 Bag (8 Oz))

 Pair with Protein

-Eat the chips with a source of lean protein, such as grilled chicken or turkey slices, to help slow down the absorption of carbohydrates.
+Add a source of lean protein, such as grilled chicken or turkey slices, to your meal.
+This can help slow down digestion and reduce the impact on blood sugar levels.

-Incorporate healthy fats, like a small portion of avocado or a handful of almonds, which can help moderate blood sugar levels.
+Include a small amount of healthy fats such as avocado or a handful of nuts.
+These can help stabilize blood sugar by slowing carbohydrate absorption.

 Find Glucose response for your favourite foods